MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureAuGracePeriod

-Specifies a grace period, in minutes, for the definition.
+Specified the grace period in minutes that's applied to all signature updates after the initial, first-time application.

+A valid value is an integer from 0 to 4294967295.

-If a definition successfully updates within this period, Windows Defender abandons any service initiated updates.
+If Windows Defender successfully updates within this period, any service initiated updates are abandoned.

+THe **SignatureFirstAuGracePeriod** parameter specifies the grace period when a new signature is first detected.

 ```yaml
 Type: UInt32